Comparing Graduate Programs

 - Research principles

 - Advanced pharmacology

-Master's Degree in Nursing
+Nursing Master's Degree Programs

-Those enrolled in a MSN program with a business administration concentration take courses involving financial accounting, managerial economics, market strategy, health systems management, strategies of nursing management and leadership in health care.
-MSN programs with a focus in education require that students complete courses in curriculum development, issues in nursing education, teaching-learning strategies and assessment of student learning.
+Master's degree programs in nursing often require two years of full-time study.
+Those enrolled in a Master of Science in Nursing (MSN) program with a business administration concentration take courses involving financial management, business planning, market strategy, health systems management, program development, and leadership in health care.
+MSN programs with a focus in education require that students complete courses in curriculum development, issues in nursing education, teaching-learning strategies, and assessment of student learning.